 - a.
-Issue first warning.
-Reprimand verbally or visually by indicating to the pupil that they discontinue their unacceptable behaviour immediately. - b.
-Issue second warning which may include sending the pupil out of the class for a cooling off period.
+Issue a warning.
+Reprimand verbally or visually by indicating to the pupil that they discontinue their unacceptable behaviour immediately.
+This can include a whole class instruction. - b.
+A second warning might be issued and may include sending the pupil out of the class for a cooling off period.
 This should be for a maximum of five minutes followed up by a verbal reminder as to what will happen next, and/or follow up at the end of the lesson. - c.
 If the pupil continues to display the poor or unacceptable behaviour, they can be 'parked', which means they are sent to a nearby classroom where a lesson is taking place.
 Having been removed from the situation, they no longer disturb the learning of others and have the opportunity to reflect upon their actions. - i.
 If a pupil has been parked, this will trigger an automatic detention after school.
-The teacher who has parked the pupil will call home to explain why their child was 'parked' and discuss ways to avoid future parkings. - d.
-Detention either: i.
-Immediate break/lunchtime detention, which does not require notice to be given, or ii.
-After school detention these can be served on the same day with a phone call or text message to parents to inform them of the decision to detain their son or daughter. - e.
-Staff may also send for 'On Call' if they are experiencing a situation with a pupil that requires support such as 'gross defiance' or 'dangerous behaviour'.
+The school will contact home (via text, email or call) to explain why their child was 'parked' and discuss ways to avoid future parkings. - d.
+Detention either: immediate break/lunchtime detention, which does not require notice to be given, or an after school detention.
+Trinity will always endeavour to inform parents/carers of the detention via text, email or telephone call (please ensure phone details kept by the school are up-to-date). - e.
+Staff may also send for 'On Call' if they are experiencing a situation with a pupil that requires support such as 'gross defiance', 'refusal to be parked', or 'dangerous behaviour'.
 A member of staff who is 'On Call' will attend and assist.
+A sanction will be applied for this which includes, but is not limited to, a detention, removal to the Trinity Centre, a follow up internal exclusion or a suspension.

-2 - Lack of effort or casual attitude
+2. Lack of effort or casual attitude